apache/fury/docs/specification/xlang_serialization_spec.md

 ### Type disambiguation

 Due to differences between type systems of languages, those types can't be mapped one-to-one between languages.
-When deserializing, Fury use the target data structure type and the data type in the data jointly to determine how to deserialize and populate the target data structure.
+When deserializing, Fory use the target data structure type and the data type in the data jointly to determine how to deserialize and populate the target data structure.
 For example:

 ```java